Hedge Fund: Anyone Who’s Anyone Wants Their Portrait by This Artist

 The Last Great Portraitist of Capital

 Money, yes.
-But also the confidence to smile like Georgie McBannister, as if value itself were contagious.
+But also the confidence to smile like Georgie McBannister.

 Hedge Fund Diary: Good news!
 Sort of, for my pure gold rebuild of Brighton Pier